8 tips for a safe New Year’s celebration

 - Always have a designated driver.
 Make sure this person knows his or her role in advance so they won’t drink alcohol.

 - If you’re drinking, leave your keys with someone so you won’t be tempted to drive.

-- Have a clear plan to get children home safely if they’re likely to be around where alcohol is being served.
+- Have a clear plan to get children home safely if they’re likely to be present where alcohol is served.